 What is the best way to treat Whiplash?

 The primary treatment for Whiplash is spinal manipulation.
 After a Whiplash accident, your spine may have moved out of place at one or more joints due to the force of the Whiplash.
-Spinal manipulation involves a highly trained Chiropractor evaluating your spine and determining which segments have moved and how much.
+Spinal manipulation involves a highly trained Chiropractor evaluating your spine.
+The doctor determines which segments have moved and how much.
 Then the segments can gently be moved back into place to rid you of pain and heal the injury for good.
-The Doctor of Chiropractic will perform a specialized neurological evaluation including X-rays and MRI if needed, to determine where your problem lies and how severe it is.
+The Doctor of Chiropractic will perform a specialized neurological evaluation including X-rays and MRI if needed.
+This helps to determine where your problem lies and how severe it is.
 This exam will allow the doctor to provide individualized treatment to heal your spine and get you feeling better quickly.
 The ligaments and muscles have been inflamed by the injury and will need therapy to reduce the inflammation that is causing much of the pain.

 Ice or heat for Whiplash?